 Research fellows will be provided with an outstanding research environment, but they will also be subject to a rigorous system of evaluation.
 They will have access to funding with a high degree of freedom and support from members of the Policy Data Lab and administrative staff.
 As a rule, though, they will be hired on a tenure-track system, and their output will be closely scrutinized by a panel including external experts.

 One of our missions is to identify and nurture leaders of the future, both in Japan and around the world.
 We undertake three programs to develop outstanding human resources capable of seeing issues from a broad perspective and creatively pursuing the right path.

-The program provides fellowships to young, highly promising Japanese national who can be expected to make major contributions in the field of policy research.
+The program provides fellowships to young, highly promising Japanese researchers who can be expected to make a major contribution to policymaking in Japan.
 They will receive supervision from experts at the Tokyo Foundation for Policy Research for up to five years to gain a grounding in public policy and be offered opportunities for collaborative research with experts from around the world and in conjunction with government policymakers.
 The program will be implemented for a period of 16 years.